 Chapter 1

 A first day on a new job is typically filled with a mixture of excitement, nervousness and a healthy dose of imposter-syndrome.
-The latter is especially common at Helcim as we so often hire passionate, yet less experienced individuals (more on this later).
 Take a deep breath, and know that we recognized something great in you.
-We're here to help you achieve it.
+And we're here to help you achieve it.

 The purpose of this book is for you to understand how you can best thrive at Helcim.

 Every company is unique, and most people join organizations without a manual on how they can do their best and grow - so we decided to create such a manual for Helcim.
-These lessons may not work everywhere - every organization has different expectations of what excelling means.
-But these reflect our expectations here at Helcim and they will provide guidance and help you find alignment and guidance.
+These lessons found throughout this book may not work everywhere - every organization has different expectations of what excelling means.
+However, these reflect our expectations here at Helcim and they will provide guidance and help you find alignment with the organization.

 Ultimately, culture is the way people behave and make decisions.